 What to Do After a Car Accident

 Those early moments in the aftermath of a car accident are traumatic and confusing.
 You may be dealing with painful physical injuries at the same time that people are questioning you.
 It’s difficult to know what to do while you wait for help.
-The OKC injury attorneys at Dan Davis Law have years of experience dealing with accident victims who wish they’d known how to protect themselves at the scene of the accident and the following days to help secure their accident claim.
+The Oklahoma City accident attorneys at Dan Davis Law have years of experience dealing with accident victims who wish they’d known how to protect themselves at the scene of the accident and the following days to help secure their accident claim.

 Knowing the right steps to take can help you deal with an accident with a clear head.
 Let our experienced attorneys help you learn how to protect yourself after a car accident.